opensearch-project/documentation-website/_field-types/mapping-parameters/doc-values.md

 # doc_values

-OpenSearch indexes most fields by default for searching.
+By default, OpenSearch indexes most fields for search purposes.
 The `doc_values ` parameter enables document-to-term lookups for operations such as sorting, aggregations, and scripting.

 The `doc_values` parameter accepts the following options.